 Register to vote

-Being on the electoral register helps potential lenders verify your identity, so making sure that you’ve registered your current address is vital.
-It’s an extremely easy way to improve your credit score, and also quick to do online via https://www.gov.uk/register-to-vote
+Appearing on the electoral register can help lenders verify your identity, so make sure that you’re registered under your current address.
+It’s an extremely easy way to improve your credit score, and also quick to do online via www.gov.uk/register-to-vote

 Know your numbers

-Credit cards are a great way of building your credit score if you do it in the correct way.
-The perfect amount of revolving credit utilisation is around 10-30%, as it shows you can lend responsibly without getting carried away.
+The optimum amount of revolving credit utilisation is around 10-30%, as it shows you can lend responsibly without getting carried away.
 In other words, if you have a £5,000 limit on a credit card, try not to charge more than £1,500 at any one time.
 The easiest way to do this is to either use your card for small purchases through the month eg petrol or the weekly food shop.

 Play by the rules